openstack-charmers/charm-kingfisher/README.md

     make build-qemu-ubuntu-2004
     openstack image create --disk-format=qcow2 --container-format=bare --file ~/ubuntu-2004-kube-v1.20.9 cluster-api

+In the above example, the http_proxy and https_proxy should be configured with any local proxies that are needed.

 In addition to the customised image, it is necessary to create an SSH key and then configure this charm to refer to it.